StuKozola/FSND/projects/02_trivia_api/starter/backend/README.md

 ```

 ### `DELETE '/questions/{question_id}'`
-- Delete a question from the questions inventory give question_id (integer)
+- Delete a question from the questions inventory given question_id (integer)
 - _Request Arguments:_ question_id
 - _Returns:_ An object with keys:values of deleted:question_id, succes:True
 - Error code returned for invalid question_id is 422